buildsbyyuan/buildsbyyuan/README.md

 # 👋 Hi, I’m Yuan-Yuan

-I am an aspiring Product Manager learning through building, testing, and a lot of trial and error.
+I am learning through building, testing, and a lot of trial and error.

 This space reflects how I actually learn: not perfectly, but consistently.